ludepo/TSE-Python-Project/README.md

 ### Prerequisites

-To run this project, you will need to instal Python
+To run this project, you will need to install Python.
+Before running any piece of code, please make sure that you imported the packaged specified at the top of each file.

 ### Files decription
 The project is structured in 4 folders: one for the documentation, one for the data,